 Whitewater is an amazing place to visit.
 You drive up a dusty desert canyon and arrive at a tree-lined oasis full of beautiful lakes adjacent to a massive rock cliff.
 There are several shady picnic areas along with miles of trails.

-Over the years, Whitewater has been a hunting lodge and trout farm and hatchery.
-The trout are still there but you can no longer fish for them which explains why they are so big.
-The lakes at the preserve are kept full by the year round Whitewater river that runs adjacent to the visitors center.
+Over the years, Whitewater Preserve has been a hunting lodge and trout farm, and hatchery.
+The trout are still there, but you can no longer fish for them, which explains why they are so big.
+The lakes at the preserve are kept full by the year-round Whitewater river that runs adjacent to the visitors center.

 Goat Hill Junction is probably the best free place to take kids in Southern California.
-Rides are given on every third weekend of the month at Fairview Park in the city of Costa Mesa.
-The trains and tracks are operated by the Orange County Model Engineers.
+Rides are given every third weekend of the month at Fairview Park in the city of Costa Mesa.

 Paramount Ranch is located in the Santa Monica Mountains.
 Admission and parking are free.
-As soon as you cross the bridge over Medea Creek and into the park you will know you have arrived at somewhere special.
+As soon as you cross the bridge over Medea Creek and into the park, you will know you have arrived somewhere special.

-You can walk around the old west town, but the buildings are closed to the public.
 During the week, you might even catch a film crew and work making and commercial or movie.
-Along with the authentic town, there are miles of trails to explore, one of them leading to the site where the Mash TV show was filmed.
+There are miles of trails to explore, leading to the site where the Mash TV show was filmed.

-Bolsa Chica Wetlands located adjacent to Pacific Coast Highway in the city of Huntington Beach from Warner Avenue to Seal Beach.
-The wetlands sit on 1,200 acres of prime oceanfront land that used to covered with oil wells.
-There are still active oil wells in the area but eventually, they will all be removed.
+Bolsa Chica Wetlands is located adjacent to Pacific Coast Highway in Huntington Beach from Warner Avenue to Seal Beach.
+The wetlands sit on 1,200 acres of prime oceanfront land that used to be covered with oil wells.
+There are still active oil wells in the area, but eventually, they will all be removed.

 A good starting point is the Asian Garden Mall which houses the biggest jewelry market in Orange County.
 Little Saigon features a wide variety of Vietnamese shops, restaurants, and boutiques.
 Enjoy the flavor of Vietnam in Southern California.

-Sunnylands is located in the desert community of Rancho Mirage about a 30-minute drive from Palm Springs, California.
-The 200-acre estate was the former retreat of world leaders and famous celebrities who were guests of billionaires Walter and Leonore Annenberg.
+Sunnylands is located in the desert community of Rancho Mirage, about a 30-minute drive from Palm Springs, California.
+The 200-acre estate was the former retreat of world leaders and celebrities who were guests of billionaires Walter and Leonore Annenberg.

 Cabrillo Marine Aquarium admission is free.
-While not anywhere near the size of Aquarium of the Pacific Cabrillo Marine Aquarium has a respectable collection of sea creatures on display.
+While not anywhere near the size of the Aquarium of the Pacific, Cabrillo Marine Aquarium has a respectable collection of sea creatures on display.